Mithun1508/User-Mangement-System-CRUD/README.md

-Implemented using MERN stack and based on CRUD functionality, this web-app help user to manage their user list very easily
+Implemented Simple MERN stack and based on CRUD functionality, this web-app help user to manage their user list very easily

 # Getting to know MERN stack components: